A Gingerbread House Decorating Party is so much fun – for kids and adults!

 Children Are Good Decorators

-The one element that surprises me is how well children can decorate gingerbread houses.
 I imagined the younger children (2-3) would get lots of help from their parents, so I was amazed that they just jumped right in there and were incredible decorators!

-Set up the assorted candy-filled cups and decorator icing all along the center of the tables, within easy reach of all the kids.
+Set up assorted candy-filled cups and decorator icing all along the center of the tables, within easy reach of all the kids.

-After the kids get finished decorating their gingerbread houses and trains, move them to a safe place to dry.
-Have the children gathered around the Christmas Tree to enjoy the reading of “The Gingerbread Man.”
+After the kids finish decorating their gingerbread houses and trains, move them to a safe place to dry.

 Lunch is Served